British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 The West Redonda Island limestone occurrence is located approximately 1.2 kilometres west of Gloucester (George) Point on West Redonda Island.

-At various locations along the Strait of Georgia, the granitic intrusions of the Coast Plutonic Complex contain carbonate inclusions or roof pendants.
+At various locations along the Strait of Georgia, granitic intrusions of the Coast Plutonic Complex contain carbonate inclusions or roof pendants.
 The carbonates are generally of limited size and belong to the Permian Marble Canyon Formation and/or the Upper Triassic Quatsino Formation.

 Locally, a carbonate deposit (mainly limestone) approximately 40 metres wide and at least 135 metres high is exposed along the shore approximately 100 metres northwest of the west corner of Lot 3439.
 Other smaller occurrences are exposed less than a kilometre west and northwest of Lot 3439.

-Brucite occurs within zones as 1 to 3 millimetre granules, particularly in the eastern margin of the limestone, where it constitutes approximately 30 per cent of the rock.
+Brucite occurs within zones as 1- to 3-millimetre granules, particularly in the eastern margin of the limestone, where it constitutes approximately 30 per cent of the rock.
 Brucite grains have a concentric structure and most are surrounded by white dolomite within a calcite matrix.
-Tiny, rounded serpentine grains constitute the main impurity, although much of the brucitic limestone is free of it.
+Tiny rounded serpentine grains constitute the main impurity, although much of the brucitic limestone is free of it.
 On land, brucite alters to white hydromagnesite, which readily dissolves and leaves a typically pitted surface.
 Brucitic limestone exposed to seawater is prone to having the calcite groundmass dissolved, leaving brucite standing out in relief.

 In 1944, Goudge collected Sample 23 across the entire width of the quarry, including the brucitic and non-brucitic limestone.
 Sample 23A was collected across approximately 6 metres of brucitic limestone: